devayanm/AssetHub/README.md

 ## 🚨 Important Notice 🚨

 > **Please Note:**
 > - The website might take **2 to 3 minutes** to load due to some technical issues such as bugs or optimization problems.
+This delay is primarily due to the backend being hosted on a platform that employs a "cold start" mechanism.
+When inactive, the server spins down to save resources, causing a delay when waking up.
 Please be patient.
 > - For the best experience, use the website in **desktop site mode** if accessing it from a phone.

 ---